 7. WordPress Setup

-These days, many businesses and individuals use WordPress to manage their website.
-Some freelancers offer services related to everything from installing WordPress, to customizing themes, to providing ongoing maintenance and support.
+These days, many businesses and individuals use WordPress to manage their websites.
+Some freelancers offer services related to everything from installing WordPress to customizing themes to providing ongoing maintenance and support.

-Although anyone can use WordPress without the need to hire a professional designer or developer, some people don’t have the time or desire to handle the details themselves, and they’ll gladly pay a freelancer to handle things for them.
+Although anyone can use WordPress without hiring a professional designer or developer, some people don’t have the time or desire to handle the details themselves, and they’ll gladly pay a freelancer to handle things for them.

 Some freelancers use this as an alternative to more traditional web design services.
-You can offer services that involve customizing a WordPress theme to meet the needs of a client.
-Read my interview with Peti to see how she is charging $60 per hour to set up websites without any coding.
+You can offer freelancer services that involve customizing a WordPress theme to meet a client’s needs.
+Read my interview with Peti to see how she cahrges $60 per hour to set up websites without any coding.

 → To learn more, see WordPress for Beginners: The Complete Guide on Skillshare.

 If you have some design skills, there are all kinds of different services you could provide as a freelance graphic designer.
 You could specialize in one area or offer a variety of different services.
 There is a great demand for quality designers, and with so many different possibilities, there is no shortage of opportunity.